Natural Baby Life logo (480 x 130)

 Type 1 Diabetes is a condition affecting the autoimmune system in which the pancreas produces little or none of the hormone insulin, which is critical in breaking down food properly.

-While Type 1 Diabetes may not be the cause of a sweet-smelling breath as the occurrence is .3% in the general population with no family history, it’s best to check in with your pediatrician if you notice baby has a fruity or candy smell to their breath so they can assess your child and rule out any serious causes.
+With no family history of Type 1 Diabetes, the occurrence is .3% in the general population, so it’s not likely that this is the case for your little one.
+However, it’s best to check in with your pediatrician if you notice baby has a fruity or candy smell to their breath so they can assess your child and rule out any serious causes.

 Vinegar